ethereum/solidity-blog/_posts/2022-08-08-calldata-tuple-reencoding-head-overflow-bug.md

 The bug only affected the encoding of tuples in the presence of a ``calldata`` array because that was the only situation where the routine that performs the aggressive cleanup was used.

-The routine is a part of the IR-based generator and runs regardless of the use of the optimizer.
+The routine is a part of the IR-based code generator and runs regardless of the use of the optimizer, which means that both optimized and unoptimized code is affected.

-Since the legacy code generation pipeline does not have its own ABI coder v2 implementation and uses the IR-based generator for ABI encoding, the bug can be triggered when using either of them.
+Since the legacy code generation pipeline does not have its own ABI coder v2 implementation and uses the IR-based generator for ABI encoding, the bug can be triggered when using either pipeline.
+It does not, however, affect ABI coder v1.

 ## Impact